Get in touch

 Workflow mapping

 We learn the manual process as it actually runs — not as it's documented.
-The gap between the two is usually where the wins are.
+The gap is where the wins are.

 Integration with your stack